Switching Ameba's Aurora MySQL to I/O Optimized cut costs in half

 You can use Cost Explorer to determine whether you should switch your running cluster to I/O Optimized.

-First, you can use Cost Explorer's cost allocation tags to see the charges for each cluster by setting appropriate tags.
+First, you can use Cost Explorer's cost allocation tags to view the cost for each cluster by setting appropriate tags.

 Next, open Cost Explorer and set the filter menu on the right as follows: